Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 were obtained from the set of English affective norms provided by Warriner et al. (2013), which provides

-ratings on emotional valence of a large set of words, in a scale ranging from 1 (very negative) to 9 (very
+ratings on emotional valence of a large set of words, in on a scale ranging from 1 (very negative) to 9

-positive).
-Nonetheless, content words that were not present in the database were excluded from the
+(very positive).
+Nonetheless, content words that were not present in the database were excluded from

-analysis (23.69% of the words in the pretest texts and 23.87% in the posttest texts).
-For each text in both
+the analysis (23.69% of the words in the pretest texts and 23.87% in the posttest texts).
+For each text in

 content words, providing an index of the affective polarity of the lexical items used in the text.
 This